 - what is involved in taking up beekeeping

 This course is intended for people who have decided they do want to start beekeeping.
 A pre-requisite is that you should have attended an introductory course on what beekeeping is about, or already had some hands-on experience with inspecting honey bee colonies and have read much about bee keeping.
 The aim of this course is to provide attendees with enough knowledge and experience to start keeping honey bees with confidence and success.
-The course will consist of four 2-3-hour sessions:
+The course will run over 2 days, with each session lasting 3-4 hour:

 - Lifecycle of the honey bee, rules of colony inspection and kit for inspecting colonies,